-- Support local cat control and protection plans.
-Contact your local Department of Animal Care/ Control. - Support legislation requiring cat owners to register their cats and prevent them from roaming.
-Contact your local city or county council member. - Resist feeding unowned or feral cats without first making a commitment to giving or finding them a permanent indoor home. - Not dump unwanted cats.
+- Support local cat control and protection plans that treat cats more like we treat dogs.
+Contact your local Department of Animal Care/Control and local elected officials. - Support legislation requiring cat owners to register their cats and prevent them from roaming.
+Contact your local city or county council member. - Resist feeding unowned or feral cats without first making a commitment to giving or finding them a permanent indoor home. - Never dump unwanted cats.
 Instead, take cats for which you cannot care to your local animal shelter to give them the best possible chance of adoption into loving, lifelong homes.